bodkan/bodkan/README.md

 ## `> whoami`

+I'm a [researcher](https://bodkan.net/publications) and [programmer](https://bodkan.net/software) at the [Globe Institute](https://globe.ku.dk), University of Copenhagen, where I develop new tools for spatial simulations and data analysis in population genetics and ecology.

+An important focus of my work is facilitating reproducibility through the design of intuitive, programmable interfaces to complex computational methods.
+I enjoy thinking about ways to help experts work on hard problems more efficiently while lowering the barrier of entry to novice users.

-I did my PhD in ancient DNA genomics at the [Max Planck Institute for Evolutionary Anthropology](https://www.eva.mpg.de/genetics/index/) in Leipzig where I studied the evolutionary histories of anatomically modern humans, Neanderthals, and Denisovans (but also extinct elephants!).
+Previously, I did my PhD in ancient DNA genomics at the [Max Planck Institute for Evolutionary Anthropology](https://www.eva.mpg.de/genetics/index/) in Leipzig where I studied the evolutionary histories of Neanderthals, Denisovans, and anatomically modern humans (but also extinct elephants!).

-I'm currently working at the [Globe Institute](https://globe.ku.dk) at the University of Copenhagen where I'm building new [computational tools](https://bodkan.net/software) for spatial population genetic simulations and data analysis.
-The underlying themes of my work are reproducibility and design of intuitive user-programmable interfaces to complex computational methods.
-I enjoy building tools that help experts work on hard problems more efficiently while lowering the barrier of entry to novice users.

 ---